Index bounded relative symplectic cohomology: The induced spectral sequence

+going to infinity.
+Let $\lbrace G_{n}\rbrace$ be a fixed acceleration data we used in Proposition \ref{ig} and Lemma \ref{finite}.
+Then we have that,

-Here $\mathcal{CF}(\Lambda_{E_{l}})$ is the one-ray of Floer complexes with coefficients in $\Lambda_{E_{l}}$.
-And the maps in the inverse system are projections.
-Hence in the chain level all maps are surjective which satisfies the Mittag-Leffler condition.
-Then we have the exact sequence
+The complexes $tel(CF^{k}(G_{n}) \otimes_{\Lambda_{0}} \Lambda_{E_{l}})$ form an inverse system over $E_{l}$.
+Note that the Hamiltonian functions are independent of $E_{l}$, so the maps in this system are given by projection.
+Since projections are surjective, this inverse system satisfies the degree-wise Mittag-Leffler condition.
+Hence we have a short exact sequence